A Narrowband Fully-Analog Multi-Antenna Transmitter: Introduction

 A core obstacle for fully-analog architectures is the synthesis of \emph{arbitrary} complex per-antenna excitations.
 Phase-shifter-only networks naturally provide phase control at each branch, but \emph{independent} amplitude control is not available.
 Achieving both amplitude and phase control typically requires either (i) additional active elements such as attenuators or variable-gain components, and/or (ii) magnitude shaping via constructive and destructive summation of multiple tones with adjusted phases, which can introduce loss and sensitivity to hardware non-idealities \cite{mailloux2005phasedarray}.

-In this work we propose a narrowband fully-analog $N$-antenna transmitter that synthesizes an arbitrary complex excitation vector $\bm x\in\mathbb{C}^N$ with prescribed total power $\|\bm x\|_2^2=P$ from a single coherent RF tone using a passive interferometric programmable network.
+In this work we propose a narrowband fully-analog $N$-antenna transmitter that, in symbol interval $m$, synthesizes an arbitrary complex excitation vector $\bm x[m]\in\mathbb{C}^N$ with prescribed total power $\|\bm x[m]\|_2^2=P$ from a single coherent RF tone using a passive interferometric programmable network.
 The network is excited through one input port while the remaining inputs are impedance matched.
 The key design principle is to enforce an (ideal) \emph{unitary} transfer inside the programmable network so that RF power is \emph{redistributed among ports} rather than dissipated internally.
-In the ideal lossless model, this yields exact synthesis of any target vector satisfying $\|\bm x\|_2^2=P$ without programmable attenuators or active gain stages.
+In the ideal lossless model, this yields exact synthesis of any target vector satisfying $\|\bm x[m]\|_2^2=P$ without programmable attenuators or active gain stages.

-We target symbol-wise operation: during each symbol interval the desired complex vector $\bm x$ (as determined by the baseband precoder and the transmitted data symbols) is realized by programming the tunable controls of the passive network.
+We target symbol-wise operation: during each symbol interval the desired complex vector $\bm x[m]$ (as determined by the baseband precoder and the transmitted data symbols) is realized by programming the tunable controls of the passive network.
+Accordingly, aside from the total-power constraint, there is no restriction on the sequence $\{\bm x[m]\}$: the network settings can be updated independently each symbol interval to realize any desired $\bm x[m]$.
 Consequently, the achievable symbol rate is limited by the update and settling time of the chosen phase-control technology and its control interface, rather than by iterative optimization latency.
 The programming rule developed here is explicitly constructive, closed form, and requires only $O(N)$ scalar operations to compute the $2N-1$ tunable degrees of freedom needed to realize an arbitrary unit-norm excitation direction.